yukiarimo/yuna-ai/README.md

 </a>

 ### License
-Yuna AI is released under the [MIT License](https://opensource.org/licenses/MIT), enabling you to freely use, modify, and distribute the software according to the terms of the license.
+Yuna AI is released under the [GNU Affero General Public License (AGPL-3.0)](https://www.gnu.org/licenses/agpl-3.0.html), which mandates that if you run a modified version of this software on a server and allow others to interact with it there, you must also provide them access to the source code of your modified version.
+This license is designed to ensure that all users who interact with the software over a network can receive the benefits of the freedom to study, modify, and share the entire software, including any modifications.
+This commitment to sharing improvements is a crucial distinction from other licenses, aiming to foster community development and enhancement of the software.

 ### Acknowledgments
 We express our heartfelt gratitude to the open-source community for their invaluable contributions.
 Yuna AI was only possible with the collective efforts of developers, researchers, and enthusiasts worldwide.
 Thank you for reading this documentation.
 We hope you have a delightful experience with your AI girlfriend!